 The Government’s vision is for zero waste and a sustainable New Zealand.
 This means using our resources more efficiently and lowering the costs and risks associated with waste.

 The strategy sets a range of targets for waste minimisation.
 Most of these targets relate to city and district councils' responsibilities for waste management, but some relate to regional councils.

-Copies of the strategy are available from the Ministry for the Environment.
+Copies of the strategy are available from the Ministry for the Environment(external link).

 In 2003 Waikato Regional Council released its Waste Management Strategy for the Waikato region.
 The strategy sets out how Waikato Regional Council can help the city and district councils and local communities achieve their waste minimisation goals.